in2code-de/lux/readme.md

 ### Privacy Features

 - There is a plugin which allows the visitor to opt from tracking
-- The doNotTrack header of the browser will be respected
+- The doNotTrack header of the browser will be respected (no change to overrule this!)
 - Toogle IP anonymize function
 - Toggle IP information enrichment over ipapi.com
 - Toggle Tracking of Pagevisits